bblevinsGIS/RisingTides/README.md

 Rising Tides project files

-# This file is strictly for the final paper for Rising Tides.
+# This file is strictly for the final paper of Rising Tides (.pdf).

 # Editing has been closed.